5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/README.md

 ### EFI Guide

 1. Download latest EFI Release and unpack it
-2. Select the config of your choice (either High Sierra, Catalina or Big Sur) and rename it to `config.plist`
+2. Select the config of your choice and rename it to `config.plist`
+3. Change `csr-active-config` based on your OS to disable SIP: 67080000 for Bigf Sur, FF070000 for Catalina, FF030000 for High Sierra, 00000000 for enabling SIP
-3. Users of AMD Graphics cards may have to add additional boot-args
+4. Users of AMD Graphics Cards may have to add additional boot-args
-4. Create or Copy over SMBIOS Infos for `iMac20,2` or `iMac18,3` (for High Sierra)
+5. Create or Copy over SMBIOS Infos for `iMac20,2` or `iMac18,3` (for High Sierra)
-5. Copy the EFI Folder on a FAT32 formated USB Stick
+6. Copy the EFI Folder on a FAT32 formated USB Stick
-6. Reboot from USB Stick
+7. Reboot from USB Stick
-7. Perform NVRAM Reset
+8. Perform NVRAM Reset
-8. Start macOS
+9. Start macOS
-9. If your System boots, mount your Systems ESP and copy the EFI Folder over to you HDD and reboot.
+10. If your System boots, mount your Systems ESP and copy the EFI Folder over to you HDD and reboot.
-10. Done.
+11. Done.

 </details>
 <details>
 <summary><strong>Post-Install Tweaks</strong></summary>